Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: What impact do local variables with static storage duration have on recursive functions?
+<span class="ques"></span> What impact do local variables with static storage duration have on recursive functions?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: When a function is called recursively, fresh copies are made of its automatic variables for each call.
+<span class="ans"></span> When a function is called recursively, fresh copies are made of its automatic variables for each call.
 This doesn't occur for static variables, though.
 Instead, all calls of the function share the *same* static variables.

 </div>
 <!-- END: div -->